KaneLabs/divideyourselfq3/README.md

 - get last location with geolocation API
 - email and username need to be unique
 - Encrypt password with bcrypt
-- store in email, username, pass and lastLocLat, lastLocLng
+- store in email, username, pass and lastLat, lastLng
 - redirect to users profile upon success

 /Signin: